-View Detail Browser Window The operations stereotyped as RuleTask display in the Browser window as shown: Rent RentalSystem Sealed a m_sMessage Sealed a state of the state be passed.
+View Detail Browser Window The operations stereotyped as RuleTask display in the Browser window as shown: Rent Rent Rent Rent RentalSystem PostMessage VISValidLicence(string) PostMessage(string) RuleTask" CalculateDiscount() RuleTask" CalculateDiscount() RuleTask" ProcessLoyaltyPoints() RuleFlow" ProcessApplication: Bool To pass the parameters for these operation calls, open the operation 'Properties' dialog and select the 'Call' page, then set the 'Behavior field to the operation to be called; under the 'Arguments' field, click on the Edit button and set up or edit the argument values to be passed.
 On code generation, the code for rules logic is generated in the method body.
 On the Rule Flow Diagram When you drag and drop a RuleTask-stereotyped operation onto a Rule Flow diagram, an operation Call Behavior Action is created, as shown by the two darker elements.

-• Business Rule Modeling is available in the Unified edition and the Ultimate edition of Enterprise Architect
+• Business Rule Modeling is available in the Unified Edition and the Ultimate Edition of Enterprise Architect